MinaProtocol/mina/frontend/website/docs/my-first-transaction.md

 ## Request coda

 In order to send our first transaction, we'll first need to get some Coda to play with.
-Head over to the [Coda Discord server](https://discord.gg/ShKhA7J) and join the `testnet` channel.
-Once there, simply post a message asking for some test coda and provide your public key.
+Head over to the [Coda Discord server](https://discord.gg/ShKhA7J) and join the `faucet` channel.
+Once there, ask our faucet bot for some tokens (you'll receive 100).
 Here's an example:

-    Hi, may I have some testnet coda tokens?
-My public key is: <public_key>
+    $request tNciWRVyhakSXV1gzHg8KdvWccJ4HXorwUPTUS2SgHVi3gKk4WUbcPqSvRBGSHSUVjZGhJooyLvSkQaxf8eFnAW5sQsAiDF1zRj1hDnnRVFRQsck3kQYna1ELv4UxBt6VP232wpCcrwh8g

+Once a faucet-mod thumbs up your request, keep an eye on the discord channel to see when the transaction goes through on that side.

-Once someone responds affirmatively, we can check our balance to make sure that we received the funds by running the following command, passing in our public key:
+We can check our balance to make sure that we received the funds by running the following command, passing in our public key:

     $ coda client get-balance -address <public_key>

+You might see `No account found at that public\_key (zero balance)`.
+Be patient!
+Depending on the traffic in the network, it may take a few blocks before your transaction goes through.

+While you're waiting take a look at your daemon logs for new blocks being generated.
+Run the following command to see the current block height:

+    $ coda client status

 ## Make a payment